The 5 phases of project management

 For the progress monitoring phase, it is then imperative to ensure that all objectives are met.
 Create a work structure for each phase, make sure the requirements are met, conduct a review at each stage of the project.
 To simplify the task, you need to use software.
 A project management tool like Stafiz can make your job a lot easier, thanks to its intuitive interface, automation and collaborative features!

-Phase 1: Project design
+Phase 1: Project Design

 At this step, the project starts to shape conceptually.
 This is when it's time to define the project's properties and scope of action.
 The first step is to create an overview of the project, in order to select the strategies to adopt in order to achieve the expected results.